 The school is known for its research and development, receiving over $622 million in NIH funding and its faculty includes 3 Nobel Laureates, Howard Hughes Medical Institute: Faculty Scholars, National Academy of Medicine Members, and more.

 Yale has a robust clinical investigation commitment and was on the forefront of COVID-19 vaccine trials in adults and children.
-Basic and Transitional Research faculty has received over 1,300 patents and ranks 4th in NIH funding.
+Basic and Transitional Research faculty has received over 1,300 patents and ranks high in NIH funding.
 Faculty includes 3 Nobel Prize winners, Lasker Award winners, MacArthur Genius Grant recipients, and more.

 Located in Seattle, the University of Washington School of Medicine (UWSOM) is one of the nation’s best primary care programs.
-Founded in 1946, UW developed a partnership in 1970 with Washington, Alaska, Montana and Idaho, Wyoming to offer medical education (aka WWAMI) and became the only five-state medical school in the nation.
+Founded in 1946, UW developed a partnership in 1970 with Washington, Alaska, Montana, Idaho, and Wyoming to offer medical education (aka WWAMI) and became the only five-state medical school in the nation.

 You can choose from five clinical pathways developed to meet specific career goals.
 The pathways provide the opportunity to arrange courses and clinical rotations for work concentrating on particular populations.
-The unique WWAMI partnership has led to an innovative approach providing mentors for students in areas such as patient care as well as clinical skills known as “The Colleges.
+The unique WWAMI partnership has led to an innovative approach providing mentors for students in areas such as patient care as well as clinical skills.

 UW Medicine supports vigorous, interdisciplinary, collaborative, and clinical research programs conducted by an award winning faculty.
 Faculty members include recipients of Gardiner, Nobel, Lasker awards and membership in the National Academy of Medicine, Howard Hughes Medical Institute, and National Academy of Sciences.